Codependency Counseling Orlando

 * Difficulty Meeting Own Wants and Needs

 Those suffering from codependency have difficulty meeting their own wants and needs.
-This is due to their reliance on the other person in the relationship.
+This is created by reliance on the other person in the relationship.
 In cases of codependency, the codependent abandons their own self.
 He or she is not in tune to their own wants and needs.
-They are always placing the other person before themselves.
+The needs of others are placed before their own.
 This becomes a way of life, and their own wants and needs are placed on the back burner.

 Codependency Counseling Orlando | Signs and Characteristics

--You find it hard to say no even when you feel worn out or stretched thin.
+-You find it hard to say no. You feel worn out or stretched thin.

--Try to please others all the time, regardless if you are happy or not.
+-Trying to please others all the time.
+Does not take into consideration if you are happy or not.

 -Feel angry and victimized even after you do for others without them asking for your help.